estebanlm/pharo-mastodon/README.md

 "Create a server"
 server := MdnServer url: 'https://mastodon.social'.
 "Login"
-login := server loginUsername: 'username@mastodon.social' password: 'shhh'.
+login := server loginUsername: 'username@yourmail.net' password: 'shhh'.
 "ensure you have privileges enough, this will open a browser so you can give 'pharo-mastodon-v1' app rights." server application openAuthorizeFor: login.